jerryntom/jerryntom/README.md

 - 👋 Hi, I’m @jerryntom
 - 👀 I'm interested in computer technologies, photography, music and people
-- 🌱 I'm currently in algorithims, web development and ethical hacking
+- 🌱 I'm currently working on cool and innovative projects brought to life with use of Python
 - 💞️ I'm looking to collaborate on various projects that can change people's life
 - 📫 You can reach me here: jaroslawtomczuk.ofi@gmail.com
 - :mag_right: Check my projects: https://jerryntom.github.io/